 - Followers – Total number of Twitter users following your @brand handle

-- Top Tweet – The tweet that received the highest number of impressions over a period of time
+- Top Tweet – The tweet that received the highest number of impressions over time

-- Top Mention – Any tweet that mentioned your @brand handle and received the highest number of impressions (This does not has to be someone who follows your handle)
+- Top Mention – Any tweet that mentioned your @brand handle and received the highest number of impressions (This does not have to be someone who follows your handle)

-- New Followers – Number of new twitter users (followers) you gain over a period of time
+- New Followers – Number of new Twitter users (followers) you gain over time

 - Retweets – Total number of times a tweet was re-posted (retweeted)